 Land Arts of the American West is a 2 month, 6,000 mile road trip as college class.
 Extreme camping meets artist's residency.
 I matriculated, dropped out, tuned in and got turned on, making art in places far, far away from any art scene — not to mention from bathrooms, decent beds and air-conditioning.
 My decision to take a break from Viewers Like You and create a new platform for how I work, is, without a doubt, linked to what was unearthed inside while on this journey.

 A vision quest is a rite of passage in some Native American cultures.
 The ceremony of the Vision Quest is one of the most universal and ancient means to find spiritual guidance and purpose.

-In 2013, I took a break from my studio at the time, Viewers Like You, and returned to school, to experience something that looked and felt very much like a residency.
+Recently, I took a break from my studio, Viewers Like You, and returned to school, to experience something that looked and felt very much like a residency.
 Before I left, I referred to this time as a sabbatical, a vision quest, a walk about.
 All three are accurate enough.
 However upon return, vision quest feels most true.

 There was eight of us traveling across the American southwest, camping, to “explore natural and human forces that shape contemporary landscapes.”
 The program, Land Arts of the American West, is a “semester abroad in our own back yard.”
 Among many other things, Land Arts makes you very familiar with geology and weather, uranium mines and UFO landing sites.
 Yes, the truth is out there…